Welcome to Allsup’s Online Guide to Personal Finance

 In addition to dealing with your health issues, you worry that you and your family will suffer financially because of lost income and increased health costs.
 In fact, many people in such cases eventually face bankruptcy or home foreclosure because they can’t get a grip on all their financial problems.

 By turning to Allsup, you have already taken the first step towards reclaiming control over your life and re-establishing an income source through your Social Security Disability Insurance (SSDI).
-With nearly 30 years of experience, we realize that obtaining your SSDI award only solves part of your financial troubles.
+With more than 30 years of experience, we realize that obtaining your SSDI award only solves part of your financial troubles.
 Losing the ability to earn an income because of a disability, using up your assets during the long wait time for your SSDI award and having high medical expenses can be a long-term recipe for financial disaster.